William Henry Anderdon

-William Henry Anderdon (26 December 1816 – 28 July 1890) was an English Jesuit and writer, born in London.
+William Henry Anderdon (26 December 1816 – 28 July 1890) was an English Jesuit and Catholic writer, born in London.

+Biography

-After three years at King's College London, he matriculated at Oxford, when about nineteen, and entered Balliol College.
-Soon after, he won a scholarship at University College, Oxford, and took a degree in 1840.
-He received Anglican ordination, became vicar of Withyam, and in 1846 of St Margaret's Church, Leicester.
-In 1850 he was received into the Catholic Church in Paris by Father Gustave Delacroix de Ravignan.
+After three years at King's College London, Anderdon matriculated at Oxford, when about nineteen, and entered Balliol College, matriculating in 1835.
+Soon after, he won a scholarship at University College, Oxford, and graduated B.A. there in 1839.
+He received ordination in the Church of England, became vicar of Withyam, and in 1846 of St Margaret's Church, Leicester.

+In 1850 Anderdon was received into the Catholic Church in Paris by Gustave Delacroix de Ravignan.
 Ordained at Oscott by Bishop Ullathorne in 1853, he was appointed a lecturer at Ushaw College and afterwards a preacher and confessor at Newman University Church in Dublin.
 During his stay in Ireland the Franciscan convent of Drumshambo was founded, mainly through his efforts.
 In 1856, he was called to London by his uncle, Cardinal Henry Edward Manning, whose secretary he remained until he joined the Jesuits in 1872.
 From 1875 to 1889 he lived in Manchester, working as preacher, spiritual guide, and writer.